IHE/ITI.SeR/SeR.md

 decisions in the entire affinity domain.
-From the Access Control point of view, this actor is the unique Policy Decision Point (PDP) of the entire domain because it may decide on the outcome of an incoming authorization request in order to provide access to specific resources (e.g. documents).
+From the Access Control point of view, this actor is the unique Policy Decision Point (PDP) of the entire domain because it may decide on the outcome of an incoming authorization request in order to provide access to specific clinical data (e.g. documents).
 The Authorization Decisions Manager creates an Access Decision.

 <!-- Dmytro: See the sentence inserted below; token caching should not be a required feature. -->